dralshehri/ummalqura-calendar/README.rst

 - Instead of using tables of the Umm al-Qura calendar website, data was generated using `Hijri Converter`_ Python package for more accurate dates.
 - Added Python code used to generate data.
-- Removed solar Hijri dates as they are rarely used.
+- Removed solar Hijri calendar as it is rarely used.
 - Renamed dataset file.
 - Updated README content.